 \subsection{The optimization problems}

 We can consider two different optimization problems for the market maker.
-Following the initial model proposed by Avellaneda and Stoikov in \cite{avellaneda2008high}, we can assume that she maximizes the expected value of a CARA utility function (with risk aversion parameter $\gamma>0$) applied to the mark-to-market value of her portfolio at a given time $T$.\footnote{In the literature there is sometimes a penalty function applied to the inventory at terminal time $T$.
+Following the initial model proposed by Avellaneda and Stoikov in \cite{avellaneda2008high}, we can assume that she maximizes the expected value of a CARA utility function (with risk aversion parameter $\gamma>0$) applied to the mark-to-market value of her portfolio at a given time $T$.
+This mark-to-market value is the sum of the amount $X_T$ on the cash account and the mark-to-market value $\sum\limits_{i=1}^{d}q_T^i S_T^i$ of the assets remaining in the portfolio at date $T$.\footnote{In the literature there is sometimes a penalty function applied to the inventory at terminal time $T$ to ``force'' liquidation.
 Here, as we shall focus on the asymptotic regime of the optimal quotes, there is no point considering such a penalty.
 However, it is noteworthy that most of our non-asymptotic results could be generalized to the case of a quadratic terminal penalty.} More precisely, her optimization problem writes

 where $\Aa$ is the set of predictable processes bounded from below.
 We call Model A our model with this first objective function.\\

 Alternatively, as proposed by Cartea \emph{et al.} in \cite{cartea2014buy}, we can consider a risk-adjusted expectation for the objective function of the market maker.
 In that case, the optimization problem writes